The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 |Elective Subject(s)||Minimum Level|

-(1) For JS2810 Bachelor of Arts (Hons) in Visual Arts Programme, the best 5 HKDSE subjects including English Language subject will be considered in Academic Score calculation.
+- This programme considers the best 5 HKDSE subjects including English Language subject in Academic Score calculation.

 - First practice-based art & design academy in Hong Kong